tiangolo/angular-docker-multi-stage-example/README.md

 ...now, let's check what all that is doing.

-* This will tell Docker that we will start with a base [Node.js official image](https://hub.docker.com/_/node/), notice that you won't have to install and configure Node.js or anything:
+* This will tell Docker that we will start with a base [Node.js official image](https://hub.docker.com/_/node/), notice that you won't have to install and configure Node.js or anything, Docker does that for you:

 ```Dockerfile
 FROM node:8.6 as node